 Things You Should Know

-The Veterans' Employment Opportunities Act (VEOA) makes a willful violation of veterans' preference a Prohibited Personnel Practice.
-If you are a preference eligible and you believe an agency violated any of your rights under the veterans' preference laws or regulations, you may file a formal complaint with the Department of Labor's Veterans' Employment and Training Service (VETS) .
+The Veterans Employment Opportunities Act (VEOA) makes a willful violation of veterans' preference a Prohibited Personnel Practice.
+If you are a preference eligible and you believe an agency violated any of your rights under the veterans' preference laws or regulations, you may file a formal complaint with the Department of Labor's Veterans' Employment and Training Service (VETS).
+This is the agency, by law, charged with investigating violations of veterans’ preference in Federal employment.
 If VETS is unable to resolve the complaint within 60 days, you may appeal to the Merit Systems Protection Board (MSPB ).

 The Uniformed Services Employment and reemployment Rights Act of 1994 (USERRA) prohibits discrimination in employment, retention, promotion, or any benefit of employment based on your uniformed service.
 The Department of Labor, through the VETS, provides assistance to all persons having USERRA claims.

-If you are a disabled veteran and you believe an agency discriminated against you in employment because of your disability, you may file a disability discrimination complaint with the offending agency under regulations administered by the Equal Employment Opportunity Commission.
+If you are a disabled veteran and you believe an agency discriminated against you in employment because of your disability, you may file a disability discrimination complaint with the agency in question under regulations administered by the Equal Employment Opportunity Commission.

 Miscellaneous Provisions Pertaining to Veterans

 Jobs Restricted to Preference Eligibles: Examinations for custodians, guards, elevator operators, and messengers must be filled by preference eligible veterans.
 (5 USC 3310)